10. Photography composition

 Symmetry can be seen in the images above and below.

 Colour is an important part of photography and we can use this to even greater effect with some careful thought.
 Colours can be used to change or influence the mood and feel of an image or to draw attention to particular elements.
 Using juxtaposing colours within an image can be a particularly effective way of catching the viewers attention, as I show in the examples in the video.

 Both the images above and below are an example of how colour theory has been used as a compositional technique.

 As the name suggests, framing is when you use other elements within the image to frame the subject.
 This can be particularly useful in creating depth and three dimensionality.
 The objects you use to frame the subject not only add additional elements of interest, they can also add perspective and a sense of scale.

 While it’s important to keep these compositional rules in mind when photographing, the most important aim is to maintain your viewer’s attention and keep their eye in the frame.
-This can be done using other techniques that link to the human visual system, such as left to right bias, contrast, colour, narrative etc. This is covered in detail in our ‘A Visual Journey’ workshop, which you can read about here.
+This can be done using other techniques that link to the human visual system, such as left to right bias, contrast, colour, narrative, etc.

 As photographers, our goal is always to keep the viewer connected with our images, and while it can be beneficial to try and follow these guidelines, good photography comes down to far more than just good composition.
 It’s therefore important to make sure you have an understanding of everything we've covered in this course: how cameras work, how time and aperture can be used together for creative imagery, optics and their differences, the importance of light for conveying emotion and the different types of recording mediums and how these relate to image quality.